Revenge porn: Ireland

+It is irrelevant if a person consented to the taking of an image if they did not consent to it being later being distributed.

+It is an aggravating factor for sentencing if the perpetrator was in an intimate relationship with the victim.

+The bill came into effect in 2021.

 Malta

 A law criminalising revenge porn in Malta entered into force in November 2016.
 Article 208E of the Maltese Criminal Code punishes whoever, with an intent to cause distress, emotional harm or harm of any nature, discloses a private sexual photograph or film without the consent of the person or persons displayed or depicted in such photograph or film.
 Such person would, on conviction be liable to imprisonment for a term of up to two years or to a fine of not less than €3,000 and not more than €5,000, or to both such imprisonment and fine.

 United Kingdom

 England and Wales

 In 2012, the English singer-songwriter Tulisa Contostavlos obtained an injunction preventing the distribution of a sex tape of her and a former lover that had been published on the internet.
 The case was set to include considerable damages, but was settled out of court before it could be considered.

 In April 2014, UK charities including The National Stalking Helpline, Women's Aid, and the UK Safer Internet Centre reported increased use of revenge porn websites.
 Women's Aid Charity Chief Executive Polly Neate stated, "To be meaningful, any attempt to tackle revenge porn must also take account of all other kinds of psychological abuse and controlling behaviour, and revenge porn is just another form of coercive control.
 That control is central to domestic violence, which is why we're campaigning for all psychological abuse and coercive control to be criminalised".
 In July Chris Grayling, the Secretary of State for Justice, announced plans to "take appropriate action" to address revenge porn in Britain.
 A House of Lords Committee, in a report on social media and the law, subsequently called for clarification from the DPP as to when revenge porn becomes a crime.

 The Criminal Justice and Courts Act 2015 received Royal Assent.
 Section 33 of the Act makes it an offence in England and Wales to disclose private sexual photographs and films without the consent of the individual depicted and with the intent to cause distress.
 There is a maximum sentence of two years' imprisonment.

 On 23 April 2015, a seminar was held in Westminster on the new legislation.
 The seminar was organised by the Oxford Human Rights Hub and co-hosted with the law firm McAllister Olivarius, the End Violence Against Women Coalition, the University of Durham, and the University of Birmingham.
 The seminar called for the law to be extended to cover upskirting, a change that was subsequently made with the passing of the Voyeurism (Offences) Act 2019.